pm67nz/hpc_training/_lessons/003-software_available.md

 * SpecFEM
 * Data processing and visualisation: NCL, NCO, CDO, NCView, um2netcdf, IRIS, xconv, gnuplot
 * Libraries: ESMF, XIOS, GDAL, GEOS, PROJ, HDF-EOS

+**Never purge your environment - many modules are required in one version or another**

 ### Requesting software installation
 If you need a software package and it is not installed on Kupe, please email support@nesi.org.nz.
 If the software can be compiled on Kupe, runs there and there are no licensing restrictions, we will make every effort to install the software within days.
 Occasionally, we may need more time to investigate the licensing set up (for example, if the licensing server is provided through your organisation.)